What is Fair Sailing?

 ‘Fair Sailing’ is a fundamental rule of sailing based on the principles of good sportsmanship and fair play.

-We adopted Fair Sailing to represent our expectation of regenerative cruise tourism practices in our residential neighbourhood.
+We adopted Fair Sailing to represent our expectation of cruise tourism practices in our residential neighbourhood.
 We advocate for the interests of residents, businesses, and the environment of Victoria, Canada's highest volume port-of-call.

 Who is Fair Sailing?